| Matthew H. Hagen - Judge || |

-The Centers for Disease Control and Prevention (CDC) has issued an Agency Order entitled "Temporary Halt in Residential Evictions to Prevent the Further Spread of COVID-19."
-The Order prohibits all landlords from evicting certain qualified renters from residential property from September 4, 2020 through December 31, 2020.
+On August 3, 2021, The Centers for Disease Control and Prevention (CDC) has issued an Agency Order entitled "Temporary Halt in Residential Evictions in Communities wit Substantil or High Levels of Community Transmission of COVID-10 to Prevent the Further Spread of COVID-19."
+The Order prohibits all landlords from evicting certain qualified renters from residential property from August 3, 2021 to October 3, 2021.
 This Order is only a temporary moratorium and renters are still required to pay rent and follow other terms of their lease.
 Qualified renters may still be evicted for reasons other than not paying rent.
 Individuals who violate this Order may be subject to criminal charges.

 In order to qualify for eviction protection, each adult member of a household must provide an executed copy of the Declaration form to their landlord.